 Some impressive stats on live chat show how impactful the tool can be:

 - 92% of consumers feel more satisfied when they use the live chat feature, according to Zendesk.

 - 63% said they are more likely to return to a website that offers live chat, according to emarketer.com.

 There have been several case studies written on the impact that live chat has on sales and conversions.
-Bank of America is one such study and early adopter of live chat, remarking in 2012 that live web chat was a “key part” of their offering — and as American Banker alludes, a primary factor in their recognition as a top bank in Keynote Systems Banker Scorecard.
+Bank of America is one such study and early adopter of live chat, remarking that live web chat was a “key part” of their offering — and as American Banker alludes, a primary factor in their recognition as a top bank in Keynote Systems Banker Scorecard.
 “Keynote Systems is out with its recurring list of the top performing bank websites, and the data behind the data suggests one way to win the hearts and minds is through live web chat,” wrote AB.